TheNekOz/PG4200-Lab5-V26/src/main/java/assignment/README.md

 {3, 5, 7, 1, 4, 2, 51, 17, 43, 28, 47, 89, 6}
  that is used to generate the tree.

-Draw the binary tree yourself and compare it to TODO.
+Draw the binary tree yourself and compare it to `BinSearchTree.png` in the `solution`-folder..

 >task01